Anubis-programmer/ANUVerzum/README.md

 <h3>TypeScript setup</h3>

 The library is written in TypeScript and ships with declaration files (`.d.ts`) out of the box — no extra `@types` package is needed.
+The `dist/` directory contains only compiled `.js` files and `.d.ts` declarations, so the package works correctly under all standard TypeScript `moduleResolution` modes including `"node"`, `"node16"`, and `"bundler"`.

 If your project uses TypeScript, add the following to your `tsconfig.json` so the compiler understands JSX produced by ANUVerzum:

 ```json
 {